skooter500/GE1-2021-2022/README.md

 - Use the Unity API
 - Practice C#

-Today you will be making this:
+Today you will be making this (click the image for video):

 [![YouTube](http://img.youtube.com/vi/kC_W1WBB7uY/0.jpg)](http://www.youtube.com/watch?v=kC_W1WBB7uY)